-Participants at the launch of UN Youth Impact, The Hague, May 2019 In engaging these voices we utilized the UN75 Dialogues format to host a dialogue with our wideranging youth group on the four key themes outlined above.
-Over 70 students attended online, drawn from a range of schools, universities and institutions of higher education not just in The Hague but across The Netherlands.
+In engaging these voices we utilized the UN75 Toolkit to host a dialogue with our wide-ranging youth group on the four key themes outlined above.
+Over 70 students attended online, drawn from a range of schools, universities, and institutions of higher education not just in The Hague but across The Netherlands.
 Among the main outcomes are a series of inventive proposals such as the creation of a Special Envoy on Youth Inequality, the development of a gender toolkit to help promote gender equality in schools and workplaces, and improving avenues of access to higher education.

-These key outcomes will be presented to the President of the International Court of Justice Abdulqawi Ahmed Yusuf, the Dutch Foreign Minister Stef Blok and the Mayor of the Hague Jan van Zanen in an event on 24th October 2020 to mark UN Day.
-Further, these recommendations will be communicated directly to the UN through the online mechanism for the UN75 dialogues.
-Significance of Outcomes These events, and the outcomes that follow below, signify that youth have an essential role in achieving the SDGs by 2030.
+These key outcomes were presented to the Judge Abdulqawi Ahmed Yusuf, President of the International Court of President of the International Court of Justice Justice, Minister of Foreign Affairs of the Netherlands Stef Blok, and Abdulqawi Ahmed Yusuf, the Dutch Foreign Professor Alanna O'Malley

+Minister Stef Blok and the Mayor of the Hague Jan van Zanen in an event on 24th October 2020 to mark UN Day.
+Further, these recommendations have also beeen communicated directly to the UN through the online mechanism for the UN75 dialogues.

+Significance of Outcomes

+These events, and the propoals that follow below, signify that youth have an essential role in achieving the SDGs by 2030.
 It is clear that youth are not just an important new constituency of actors who need to be included in global discussions, but that their recommendations and insights need to be realized.
 More than a mere source of aspiration for constructing the UN we need, the dialogue demonstrates that the agency of disparate youth working together represents a productive source of inspiration for the different possible futures of the UN.
 Bringing to fruition some of these insights will not just advance the SDG agenda, but will improve the image and the relevance of the UN as a whole to the general public.
 Facilitating the further empowerment of youth agency emerges as the best route towards building the future we want and the UN we need.